What Can You Do If You Can’t Afford Your Mortgage Payments?

 4. Refinance your property

 If at one point you find yourself unable to make the loan repayment and will be more comfortable with a shorter repayment, you can consider refinancing your property loan.
-Take advantage of low Base Lending Rate (BLR) to refinance your home to lower the monthly repayment.

 However, before you make the decision, review your first loan agreement and check for the lock-in period and the penalty imposed.
 Many home loans carry penalties for early settlement (including sale and refinancing) that force borrowers to come up with thousands of dollars if they decide to refinance within the first few years of the loan.